docstr/tasks_zypl.ai/README.md

 - Rest in progress...

 Minus:
-- The site is not responsive
+- The site is not responsive;
+- Not fully resolved;
-- And etc...
+- And etc...;